Apps72/Dev.Data/ReadMe.md

 * Fix the method `AddParameter<T>(T values)` using nullable properties.

+### Version 4.2.2

+* Fix the object serialisation, to use only 'Public Settable' properties (and not properties with only a 'getter').

 ### [RoadMap]

 * Include Insert, Delete, Update method to simplify the CRUD operations in one table of database.